The afternoon began with beautiful music performed by the Sea Kelpies (Rusty E phemeris and Susan Lind).

 Festival and Events Committees: While one group focuses on mounting our traditional fall Festival events, others are seeking to expand programming – such as the new Music Committee

-this committee is to provide business and professional development opportunities to established and emerging artists – through events, workshops, and information exchange.
+Professional Development and Arts Education Committee: The goal of this committee is to provide business and professional development opportunities to established and emerging artists – through events, workshops, and information exchange.

-Focused on “people,” including volunteer recruitment and recognition, this committee connects artists and friends of the arts, and liaises with related community groups such as Arts Councils, municipal governments, Headwaters Tourism Association
+Outreach and Internal Communications Committee: Focused on “people,” including volunteer recruitment and recognition, this committee connects artists and friends of the arts, and liaises with related community groups such as Arts Councils, municipal governments, Headwaters Tourism Association

-Headwaters Arts could not exist without the generous support of governments, corporate sponsors, and individual donors.
+Finance, Funding and Membership Committee: Headwaters Arts could not exist without the generous support of governments, corporate sponsors, and individual donors.
 This team leads the fundraising effort, and is building our new membership program.

-mittee: Your chance to have your voice heard in this formative committee.
+Music Committee: Your chance to have your voice heard in this formative committee.
 Lots of ideas have come forward for professional development workshops, talent contests with prizes including recording studio time, local performances, etc.

 Alton Mill Gallery Committee: We need people to assist us in developing the Alton Mill Gallery into a vibrant arts destination.

-dwaters Arts, gave a heartfelt speech to the audience stating that only with a collective voice will we grow.
-It is our responsibility to nurture our artistic community.
-We want to make Headwaters a whole package - art, restaurants, golf, theatre, inns - an attractive destination to all visitors, nationally and eventually internationally.
+Wayne Baguley, new President of Headwaters Arts, gave a heartfelt speech to the audience stating that only with a collective voice will we grow.
+It is our responsibility to nurture our

-en plein air landscape painting style as well as the business of art.
+Cory Trépanier provided the audience with an inspiring overview of his en plein air landscape painting style as well as the business of art.
 He outlined the unique challenges of painting in the arctic or northern Ontario - nightfall, the cold and wind, hurricanes, polar bears and carrying all that gear.
 Cory also related the challenges of marketing and promoting which is a daunting task to many but is so important to success.

 2008/2009